5 Trends From Paris Fashion Week That Are Already All Over TikTok

 And you best believe there were tons of trends on the Paris runways that have already been spotted on TikTok.
 So don't be nervous.
-From lackadaisically layered knits, to dresses over trousers, to daring oblique cutouts, here are five trends from Paris Fashion Week that TikTokers are already showing you how to wear.
+From lackadaisically layered knits to dresses over trousers and daring oblique cutouts, here are five trends from Paris Fashion Week that TikTokers are already showing you how to wear.

 Advertisement